na-na-hi/renget/archive/elysianrealm.md

 Priority | Signet | Details
 ------ | ------ | ------
-1st | Eden1 | Both damage boosts, SP recovery, starting SP are the key choices, unlock nexus 2nd | Aponia1 | 6 4 5 are the key choices, unlock nexus
+1st | Eden1 | Both damage boosts, SP recovery, starting SP are the key choices, unlock nexus 2nd | Su1 | Vulnerability, both combo boosts, TDM are the key choices, unlock nexus; can pick vulnerability,  breach from enhanced
-2nd | Su1 | Vulnerability, both combo boosts, TDM are the key choices, unlock nexus; can pick vulnerability,  breach from enhanced
+2nd | Pardofelis1 | Both damage boosts, both silver generation, HPSP cap up are the key choices, unlock nexus; can pick breach from enhanced
-2nd | Griseo1 | Red (recommended to buy from shop) Black Yellow are the key choices, unlock nexus Optional | Pardofelis1 | Both damage boosts, HP SP cap up are the key choices, can pick breach from enhanced; can also pick Kalpas1 nexus (Both damage boosts, HP cap up), Vill-V 3 2 as reinforcement
+2nd | Aponia1 | 6 4 5 are the key choices, unlock nexus
+Optional | Vill-V1 | 2 3 are the key choices, unlock nexus; can also pick Griseo Red (buy from shop) Black  Yellow, Kalpas1 (Both damage boosts, HP cap up) as reinforcement

+!!! info Recommended to adapt to what is in the shop to unlock more nexus, other than Su that needs enhanced, others only need to unlock nexus; if unlocking Kalpas nexus, lower HP on shop floor with BR

 #->Reverist Calico<-